skalback/SK_README_Generator/README.md

   ![GitHub license](https://img.shields.io/badge/license-N/A-blue.svg)

   ## Description
-  This is a command-line application that utilizes Node.js to dynamiclaly create a README.md file based on a user's responses to several prompts.
+  This is a command line application that utilizes Node.js to dynamiclaly create a README.md file based on a user's responses to several prompts.

   ## Table of Contents
   * [Descripton](#description)